 Time to panic?
 Not quite.
 Rather, now is the time to call on nurse practitioners — a proven group of health care providers who are ready, willing and more than able to step forward and provide the primary care that physicians are not.

 An additional advantage of tapping nurse practitioners to fill anticipated primary care gaps is their reduced preparation time.
 It takes roughly 6 years to train an NP (4 years in a BSN program plus an additional 2 years in an MSN program), compared with double that for physicians.
-Between 2010 and 2020, the Health Resources and Services Administration projects the supply of primary care nurse practitioners is expected to grow by almost one-third.
-If used effectively, the growing NP population, combined with similar projected increases in the physician assistant population, could drop the expected primary care shortage from 20,400 to just 6,400 providers.
+If used effectively, the growing NP population, combined with similar projected increases in the physician assistant population, could solve the primary care physician shortage.

 Outdated Constraints Hinder Opportunity